mfoley40/nerves_lib/README.md

 # Nerves.Lib

-New project containing modules that provide common functionality used across the Nerves project.
+Project containing modules that provide common functionality used across the Nerves project.

 ## Installation